mz0in/asp.net-webform/README.md

 ### Limitations
 - Unable to purchase same clothe but different size/colour - Only 1 type
-- There is no pagination
+- There is no pagination for products
-- There is no purchase history for users
+- Customers are not able to view their purchase history
 - There is no description, only overview
-- There is no wishlist for users
+- There is no wishlist
+- Newsletter is not implemented

 ## Before running this application